WebKit/explainers/DeclarativeWebPush/README.md

 More fine grained issues will be filed in the various specs mentioned, and engaging with our standards partners will continue.

-As those conversations happen, and as we polish off the edge cases in our experimental implementation, we will likely update this explainer as we go.
+We plan to update this explainer based on standards discussions and implementation experience.

 ## Acknowledgements